 Mosaic wall & Quiet Garden Area

-Thanks to the great fundraising work of the PTA, there will soon be a new quiet area in the Greenhouse playground.
-This area will be fenced off and astro turf laid down to create an area for children seeking quiet time during playtimes.
-Our children have been helping to design a new mosaic wall in this area, incorporating all the class animals (between the sheds and the Trim Trail).
-The wall has now been prepared and is ready to go.
+Thanks to the great fundraising work of the PTA, there is a quiet area in the Greenhouse playground.
+This is fenced off with astro turf laid down to create an area for children seeking quiet time during playtimes.
+Our children have helped to design a new mosaic wall in this area, incorporating all the class animals (between the sheds and the Trim Trail).

-65 out of 105 of you shared your views on the outdoor learning environment.
-We have collected together some of these incredibly warm comments below:
+We collected together some of the incredibly warm comments below: